 The cost flow assumption is a minor item when inventory costs are relatively stable over the long term, since there will be no particular difference in the cost of goods sold, no matter which cost flow assumption is used.
 Conversely, dramatic changes in inventory costs over time will yield a considerable difference in reported profit levels, depending on the cost flow assumption used.
 Thus, the accountant should be especially aware of the financial impact of the inventory cost flow assumption in periods of fluctuating costs.

 All of the preceding issues are of less importance if the weighted average method is used.
-This approach tends to yield average profit levels and average levels of taxable income.
+This approach tends to yield average profit levels and average levels of taxable income over time.

 Note that the LIFO method is not allowed under IFRS.
-If this stance is adopted by other accounting frameworks, it is possible that the LIFO method may not be available as a cost flow assumption over the long term.
+If this stance is adopted by other accounting frameworks in the future, it is possible that the LIFO method may not be available as a cost flow assumption.